-That doomsday weapon of the left was used in the April 9 election, and wasted.
-Netanyahu’s Likud and parties supporting him won 65 of the 120 seats in the Knesset.
+That doomsday weapon of the left was used in the April 9 election—and wasted.
+Netanyahu’s Likud and parties supporting him won sixty-five of the 120 seats in the Knesset.

 Enemies of Israel might rejoice at this victory by supposed Zionist nationalists, which is but one of the ironies at play.
 How did it happen?

 For one thing, the economy is doing fine.
-Israel’s per capita annual GDP of about $40,000 is right around that of France and Britain, unemployment and inflation are close to zero, and Israel is a veritable world leader in technology.
-In addition, deaths from terrorism are way down, which is critical for a populace still traumatized by memories of the Second Intifada of 2000-2004.
+Israel’s per capita annual Gross Domestic Product or GDP of about $40,000 is right around that of France and Britain, unemployment and inflation are close to zero, and Israel is a veritable world leader in technology.
+In addition, deaths from terrorism are way down, which is critical for a populace still traumatized by memories of the Second Intifada of 2000–04.
 Israel faces grave and genuinely existential threats as a direct result of Netanyahu’s policies, but these are long-term and complicated, requiring an understanding of history to grasp.

 Aftermath of a Historic Election